InstituteforDiseaseModeling/idmtools_git_tags/README.md

    `python -m venv idmtools_git_tags`
    On Unix(Mac/Linux) you can use venv or virtualenv
 3) Activate the virtualenv
-4) If you are on windows, run `pip install py-make --upgrade --force-reinstall`
-5) Then run `python ./.dev_scripts/bootstrap.py`.
+4) Then run `python ./.dev_scripts/bootstrap.py`.
 This will install all the tools.

 ## Development Tips